m-lab/website/_pages/home.md

     link-text: "Read the report!"
   - image: "ndt.jpg"
     heading: "NDT (Network Diagnostic Test)"
-    caption: "Test your connection speed and receive sophisticated diagnosis of problems limiting performance"
+    caption: "Test your connection speed and receive a sophisticated diagnosis of problems limiting performance."
     link: "/tools/ndt/"
     link-text: "Go to NDT (Network Diagnostic Test)"
-  - image: "glasnost.jpg"
-    heading: "Glasnost"
-    caption: "Detect throttling and blocking of common applications"
-    link: "/tools/glasnost/"
-    link-text: "Go to Glasnost"
-  - image: "mobiperf.jpg"
-    heading: "MobiPerf"
-    caption: "Measure mobile performance and speed with an easy to use application"
-    link: "/tools/mobiperf/"
-    link-text: "Go to MobiPerf"
-  - image: "neubot.jpg"
-    heading: "Neubot"
-    caption: "Perform long-term testing of network performance and application-specific traffic throttling"
-    link: "/tools/neubot/"
-    link-text: "Go to Neubot"
 ---

-**M-Lab provides the largest collection of open Internet performance data on the planet.** As a consortium of research, industry, and public interest partners, M-Lab is dedicated to providing an ecosystem for the open, verifiable measurement of global network performance.
+**M-Lab provides the largest collection of open Internet performance data on the planet.** As a consortium of research, industry, and public-interest partners, M-Lab is dedicated to providing an ecosystem for the open, verifiable measurement of global network performance.
 Real science requires verifiable processes, and M-Lab welcomes scientific collaboration and scrutiny.
-This is why all of the data collected by M-Lab's global measurement platform is made *openly available*, and all of the measurement tools hosted by M-Lab are *open source*.
-Anyone with the time and skill can review and improve the underlying methodologies and assumptions on which M-Lab's platform, tools, and data rely.
+This is why all of the data collected by M-Lab’s global measurement platform are made _openly available_, and all of the measurement tools hosted by M-Lab are _open source_.
+Anyone with time and skill can review and improve the underlying methodologies and assumptions on which M-Lab’s platform, tools, and data rely.
 Transparency and review are key to good science, and good science is key to good measurement.

 [Read more](/about/){:.info-link}{:target="_blank"}